Boston Consulting Group

 Boston Consulting Group, Inc. (BCG) is an American global management consulting firm founded in 1963 and headquartered in Boston, Massachusetts.
-It is one of the "Big Three" (or MBB, the world's three largest management consulting firms by revenue) along with McKinsey & Company and Bain & Company.
+It is one of the "Big Three" (also known as "MBB", representing the first initials of world's three largest management consulting firms by revenue) along with McKinsey & Company and Bain & Company.
 Since 2021, BCG has been led by the German executive Christoph Schweizer.

 History

+Early history

-The firm was founded in 1963 as part of The Boston Safe Deposit and Trust Company.
-Bruce Henderson had been recruited from Arthur D. Little to establish the consulting arm operating as a subsidiary under the name Management and Consulting Division of the Boston Safe Deposit and Trust Company.
-Initially the division only advised clients of the bank, with billings for the first month at just US$500.
-Henderson hired his second consultant, Arthur P. Contas, in December 1963.
-In 1966, BCG opened its second office in Tokyo, Japan.
+Bruce Henderson founded the Boston Consulting Group in 1963 as part of the Boston Safe Deposit and Trust Company.
+Henderson had been recruited from Arthur D. Little to establish the consulting arm as a department within the bank.
+Initially, the department only advised clients of the bank.
+Henderson hired his first full-time consultant, Arthur P. Contas, in December 1963.

+In 1966, Henderson developed the concept of the experience curve, arguing that unit costs decline predictably with production experience.
+The experience curve effect was quickly adopted in corporate strategy.

+In 1966, the consulting unit opened a second office in Tokyo, Japan, led by James Abegglen.

-In 1967, Henderson met Bill Bain and offered him a role at the firm.
+In 1967, Henderson offered Bill Bain a consulting role.
 Bain agreed and joined in 1967 at a starting salary of $17,000 per year.
+He thrived at the job and soon rose to the rank of group vice president.
 In the early 1970s, Bain was considered internally to be Henderson's eventual successor.
-However, in 1973 Bain resigned from BCG to start his own strategy consulting firm, Bain & Company, hiring away six of BCG's employees.
+However, Bain resigned from BCG in 1973 to start his own strategy consulting firm, Bain & Company.

-In 1974, Henderson arranged an employee stock ownership plan so that the employees could make the company independent from The Boston Safe Deposit and Trust Company.
-The buyout of all shares was completed in 1979.